AuroreKnapic/spreadsheet/README.md

 Start with the default Sapper app ,remove example code, set up  own app to serve  spreadsheet on /spreadsheet/1.
 The user will be able to double click a cell, and edit its content.
-Store everything the user types in its browser localstorage, so no worry / server-side database . this is a project made when following https://thejsbootcamp.com/
+Store everything the user types in its browser localstorage, so no worry / server-side database .
+This is a project made when following https://thejsbootcamp.com/